 - 1. Students who take advantage of this option would still be considered full-time students and will pay full tuition. - 2.
 Students must fulfill all graduation requirements at PND in order to be enrolled and eligible for graduation.
 No required or core classes can be taken elsewhere. - 3.
 In order to graduate from PND, students must have passed a minimum of 27 credits. - 4.
-Students may drop up to 5 classes (2.5 credits) from their PND schedule in order to take an Early College or other college course (provided they will reach the 27 required PND credits by the end of the senior year).
-Students interested in taking a college class from a different college must get approval from the principal. - 5.
+Students may drop up to 4 classes (2 credits) from their PND schedule in order to take an Early College or other college course (provided they will reach the 27 required PND credits by the end of the senior year).
+Students interested in taking a college class from a college other than ICC must get approval from the principal. - 5.
 Students who participate in this option may only drop classes from their current senior year schedule.
 No other schedule changes will be made (moving to other classes, switching of periods, etc.).
-Also, as stated above, core/required classes cannot be dropped or replaced with college credits. - 6.
-In order to participate in this option, students must provide the school with documentation stating that they are enrolled in a college course (at the beginning of the course) and that they have passed and received credit for the course (at the end of the course). - 7.
-With parent permission, students who are taking in-person classes at PND may leave the school campus if they do not have a scheduled class at PND.
-If they want to stay in the building (for example, if they have a period off in between classes), they must report to the library and stay there for the duration of the period.
-Regardless of the option chosen (leaving campus or staying in the building), it should be consistent the whole trimester.
-A parent must provide written permission for the student to leave campus. - 8.
+Also, as stated above, core/required classes cannot be dropped or replaced with college credits. - In order to participate in this option, students must provide the school with documentation stating that they are enrolled in a college course (at the beginning of the course) and that they have passed and received credit for the course (at the end of the course). - Students may not take any future ICC Online courses if the student receives a grade of C or lower in any other online course.

+- 8. Students with any failing grade at PND may not take any online courses. - 9.
 If a student has any questions about this option, please contact our assistant principal Dr. Susie Cicciarelli at s.cicciarelli@pndhs.org